Legal pages in your Ecwid store

 - Copy the link.

-- Place this URL on your website.
+- Place the resulting URL on your website – in any place where you want to have it.
 The exact instructions depend on the platform or content management system you use for your site.
 If you are not sure how to add the links, feel free to contact our customer care team.

-The legal pages you need and the content they are to display depends on your business, and laws and regulations in your country.
-We recommend to look for professional lawyer advice regarding this.
+The legal pages that you need and the content they are to display depends on your business and on the laws and regulations in your country.
+We recommend looking for professional lawyer advice regarding this.

-Here are some examples of legal pages content.
+Here are some examples of the legal pages content.

-Or simply TOS is a document that explains the rules for using your site/store.
-You may want to include the following items:
+Or simply T&C. It is a document that explains the rules for using your site/store.
+Learn more about adding Terms and Conditions to your e-commerce site.

 This is a document specifying your terms for refunds and product returns.

 You need to let your customers know what information your store collects and how it will be used.
-Customers want to know if their personal data will be anyhow exposed to 3rd parties, sold, or use for newsletters.
-By providing a clear explanation on this matter, you will be sure to increase liability among your clients.
-This is also required by law in some countries, for example, by GDPR in Europe.
+Customers want to know if their personal data will be anyhow exposed to third parties or used for newsletters.
+By providing a clear explanation on this matter, you can be sure to increase liability among your clients.
+This is also required by laws in some countries – for example, by GDPR in Europe.

-- whether you distribute this information to any 3rd party and if so what for, etc.
+- Whether you distribute this information to any third party and if so – what for, etc.

 The shipping info page explains your delivery policy and may include the following information:

-- to what regions you deliver your goods
+- Regions to which you deliver your goods

 The payment info page should cover all possible questions about payment methods in your store.